ChristopherRoy1/logitrack/readme.md

 ## About
 Logitrack is an inventory management system that allows a logistics company to manage their warehouse's inventory.

 It implements basic CRUD functionality for items, along with the ability to assign inventory to shipments.
+Company models were also created to allow for the logistics company running Logitrack to serve more than one client!

 ## Stack